arveds/Send-O365MailMessage/README.md

  -Priority    -> one of "Low", "High", "Normal" [string]. (optional) defaults to "Normal"
  -InlineAttachment -> Hashtable like `@{image1 = "C:\myimage.png"}` The name can be referenced in the html body to inline the file like `<img src="cid:image1">`.
- -Port        -> SMTP Port (optional). defaults to 587
+ -Port        -> SMTP Port (optional). defaults to 587 -SendWithSMTP -> change the sending from GraphAPI to SMTP w/ OAUTH (optional)